 Giving Compass' Take:

-• How can funders learn from these philanthropists?
-How can you improve your own philanthropy?
-Are there other donors you can engage with. to improve your work?
+- How can you improve your own philanthropy based on the lessons in the report?
+Are there other donors you can engage with to improve your work?

 In almost every corner of our society, women are gaining power and prominence.
 In 2016, we saw the first female U.S. presidential candidate on a major party ticket.
 Pundits predict that 2020 will be "the Year of the Woman."
 Today women are earning more, are achieving greater positions of power, and are becoming the breadwinners in their households.
 In some areas, like completion of higher education degrees, American women are outperforming their male counterparts.
 However, in the U.S. and around the world, inequality persists.